The Very Best Popover Recipe

 - In a large bowl, whisk together the flour, salt and baking powder.

-- Crack the eggs into the bowl of an electric mixer fitted with the whisk attachment and beat for 3 minutes fluffy and light in color.
-Turn the mixer to low and slowly add the milk.
+Crack the eggs into the bowl of an electric mixer fitted with the whisk attachment and beat for 3 minutes fluffy and light in color.
+Turn the mixer to low.
+Slowly add the milk and vanilla.

 - Gradually add the flour to the egg mixture and beat on medium speed for 1-2 minutes.
 Allow the batter to rest for 1 hour at room temperature.